ArchLars/archtutorial/arch_kde_tutorial.md

 # it's usually the first key left of backspace.
 For Norwegian/Nordic keyboard that's: \.
 loadkeys no-latin1

+# the default font for an arch install is tiny and it only gets worse as you get older
+# here is how you get it to something readable
+setfont ter-118n

 # Verify UEFI firmware, write it all out including && and echo.
 # It's just going to be a bunch of random variables that's confusing, however...
 #